torvalds/linux/Documentation/media/uapi/dvb/video-set-format.rst

        -  ``EINVAL``

-       -  format is not a valid video format.
+       -  format is yest a valid video format.